GoogleCloudPlatform/generative-ai/gemini/sample-apps/fixmycar/README.md

 ## Set up GKE auth to Vertex AI

 Your GKE-based backend server needs to access Vertex AI Agent Builder and Vertex AI's Gemini API.
 To do this, we'll map the Kubernetes service account used by the backend pod, to a Google Cloud IAM service account with the right permissions.
-Here, the Kubernetes-to-GCP service account mapping provides the _authentication_ ("who are you?"), and the GCP service account's IAM roles provide _authorization_ ("what are you allowed to do?").
+Here, the Kubernetes-to-GCP service account mapping provides the _authentication_ ("who are you?"), and the Google Cloud service account's IAM roles provide _authorization_ ("what are you allowed to do?").
 This setup is called [GKE Workload Identity.](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity)

 1. Run the setup script to configure auth.